Coat of arms of Denmark

 The coat of arms of the Danish Realm (Danmarks rigsvåben) has a lesser and a greater version.

 The state coat of arms of Denmark (rigsvåben) consists of three pale blue lions passant wearing crowns, accompanied by nine red lilypads (normally represented as heraldic hearts), all in a golden shield with the royal crown on top.

-The national coat of arms of Denmark (nationalvåben — also called lille våben) is similar to the state coat of arms, but without the royal crown above the shield.
+The national coat of arms of Denmark (nationalvåben, also called lille våben) is similar to the state coat of arms, but without the royal crown above the shield.

 It is evolved from the coat of arms of the House of Estridsen, the dynasty which provided the kings of Denmark between 1047 and 1412.
 Historically, there had been no distinction between the "national" and the "royal" coat of arms.
 Since 1819, there has been a more complex royal coat of arms of Denmark (kongevåben) separate from the national coat of arms (rigsvåben).
 The current design was introduced in 2024, under Frederik X.

 History

 The Danish coat of arms in the Gelre Armorial, 14th century.
 This is the oldest coloured image of the Dannebrog.
 The crest was used by Danish monarchs from the 13th century until c.
 1420.
 The flag is not part of the crest.

 The oldest known depiction of the insignia dates from a seal used by King Canute VI c.
 1194.
 The oldest documentation for the colours dates from c.
 1270.

 Historically, the lions faced the viewer and the number of hearts was not regulated and could be much higher.
 The "heart" shapes originally represented waterlily pads; a royal decree of 1972 still specifies these figures as søblade ("lake leaves").

 The current design was traced to 1819 during the reign of King Frederick VI who fixed the number of hearts to nine and decreed that the heraldic beasts were lions, consequently facing forward.

-A rare version exists from the reign of king Eric of Pomerania in which the three lions jointly hold the Danish banner, in a similar fashion as in the coat of arms of the former South Jutland County.
+A rare version exists from the reign of king Erik of Pomerania in which the three lions jointly hold the Danish banner, in a similar fashion as in the coat of arms of the former South Jutland County.

 Until c.
 1960, Denmark used both a "small" and a "large" coat of arms, similar to the system still used in Sweden.
 The latter symbol held wide use within the government administration, e.g., by the Foreign Ministry.
 Since this time, the latter symbol has been classified as the coat of arms of the royal family, leaving Denmark with only one national coat of arms, used for all official purposes.